TimothyLe/tbp-spring17/README.md

 # TBP Spring 17
 The official code for the TBP Eta chapter.
 As the current IT Lead for SJSU's TBP club, I upload all of my custom renditions of the website's code here.
+**Copyright © 2017 Thinh Le**

 ## Latest Features
 Now you can find the 404 page when you mistype a URL!
 You will now no longer leave the site even if the link is incorrect.
 Try it by clicking on this link:
 [Fake Link](http://www.tbpsjsu.org/fakelink)
-For **Spring 2017**

 ## Tasks
 * Favicon